 XYLITOL-BASED ORAL CARE HIGHLIGHTS THE IMPORTANCE OF EARLY DENTAL HABITS FOR CHILDREN

 As parents look for ways to reinforce daily oral care, some turn to products formulated specifically for children.
-Spry® Kids oral care products are made with xylitol, a naturally occurring ingredient found in many fruits and vegetables.
-Xylitol has been widely studied for its role in oral health, including helping reduce cavity-causing bacteria in the mouth.
+Spry® Kids oral care products are made with xylitol, a naturally occurring ingredient found in many fruits and vegetables that supports oral health by influencing cavity-associated bacteria.

 “Children’s oral health is about more than brushing twice a day—it’s about creating habits that are easy to maintain,” said Nate Jones, CEO of Xlear.
 “Parents often look for products with familiar ingredients as they build daily routines that encourage consistent oral care.”